jdreaver/kernel-dev/patches/2025-01-28-debugfs-opaque-handle/README.md

      - Could do multiple passes.
 I think rewriting wrappers in the first pass
      - I think we can rewrite return values with a dedicated rule, and function args can be handled like other declarations.
 Then we don't need to specially rewrite wrappers

-- Don't allow `debugfs_file_get` to infect dentry to debugfs_node.
-Example:s
-  - `drivers/gpu/drm/xlnx/zynqmp_dp.c`
-  - `drivers/net/netdevsim/netdevsim.h`
-  - `drivers/thermal/testing/command.c`

 - `sound/soc/soc-pcm.c` isn't working (only file I think).
 It interesting because there is no dentry declaration in the actual file (but there is debugfs usage)
   - (old TODO) `include/sound/soc.h` has a `struct dentry *debugfs_dpcm_root;` field that refuses to get matches.
 I think all the `#define`s in the file are screwing with Coccinelle, because it works when I move that struct to my test file.

 - Make a `cocci-test` directory in this subdirectory with multiple headers and C files to try and repro issues I see

 - Split up coccinelle file, primarily for ease of understanding, but also some other benefits
-  - I think the rules are stepping on each other because if one rule proposes changes to a header file, and another proposes different changes, I think spatch doesn't like that
-  - If we do this, in the second pass we can match for any functions with `debugfs_node *` as a return type or argument instead of a regex
+  - It would be simpler if we did a first pass of rewriting helper functions with "debugfs" in the name, and a second pass without using regexes.
+In the second pass we can match for any functions with `debugfs_node *` as a return type or argument instead of a regex

 - Test more complex assignments like `hb->dbgfs.base_dir = debugfs_create_dir("heartbeat", accel_dev->debugfs_dir);` in test file